Python client API#

 This is useful for Minion-side operations, such as the

-class, and manually running the loader
+Callerclass, and manually running the loader interface.import salt.config minion_opts = salt.config.minion_config('/etc/salt/minion')

 Modules in the Salt ecosystem are loaded into memory using a custom loader